-The safari departs from the Red Chilli Hideaway at 7.00am on the day of departure.
-We are on the road early to head to Mburo National Park.
+The Week in Gorilla Lands safari departs from the Red Chilli Hideaway at 7.00am on the day of departure early in the morning.
+We are on the road early to head to Queen Elizabeth National Park and Kalinzu Forest.